-Angry at Misogynist Politics, an Activist Trio Puts Out Their First All-Democrat Ballot Recommendation
+Angry at Misogynist Politics, an Activist Trio Puts Out All-Democrat Ballot Recommendation

 click to enlarge

-Although the Memphis trio of Happy Jones, Jocelyn Wurzburg, and Paula Casey are in the habit of making — and publishing — ballot recommendations for their network of friends toward the end of all local elections, what these longtime women activists are recommending for Nov
+Although the Memphis trio of Happy Jones, Jocelyn Wurzburg, and Paula Casey are in the habit of making — and publishing — ballot recommendations for their network of friends toward the end of all local elections, what these longtime women activists are recommending for November 8 is — for them, at least — unprecedented.

-Jones and Wurzburg both were ground-floor participants in the modern Shelby County Republican Party’s surge to influence in the latter part of the 20th Century, and Casey, too, though avowedly non-partisan, has supported her share of Republican canddates.
+Jones and Wurzburg both were ground-floor participants in the modern Shelby County Republican Party’s surge to influence in the latter part of the 20th Century, and Casey, too, though avowedly non-partisan, has supported her share of Republican candidates.

 Though the major efforts of all three, well known in civic circles, have in recent years been more focused on issues relating to women”s rights or racial equality than on anything resembling partisan orthodoxy, their sample-ballot recommendations have usually included a reasonable share of GOP candidates.